r-shahid/booksy-api/README.md

 I initially wrapped my Login and Sign-up form submit buttons in `<Link>` tags so that users could be taken to the next page after logging in.
 This caused a lot of errors because it took longer to get data from backend than it did to go to the next page.
 So, users would end up on the book lists page with no book data or a token to properly log in.

-==Resolution== A ternary operator that redirects to the book lists component only when book data has been received.
+**Resolution** A ternary operator that redirects to the book lists component only when book data has been received.

 ```javascript
 {books[0] ? <Redirect to='/lists' /> : console.log('not redirecting')}